tbellisiv/clojure-emacs-cider-intro/docs/Cider_Tour/Interactive_Coding/Documentation.md

 # Local API Documentation

-Position point within (or immediately after) `print` in the expression `(print "I'm here just for documentation\n.")` expression and type `C-c C-d C-d`.
+In `doc.clj` position point within (or immediately after) `print` in the expression `(print "I'm here just for documentation\n.")` expression and type `C-c C-d C-d`.
 In the minibuffer, CIDER prompts for the symbol to lookup documentation and defaults to the symbol at point: `print`.
 Hit ENTER to accept the default.
 CIDER displays a popup-buffer with documentation on the core Clojure function `print`:

 ![Output](images/doc_println.jpg)